joshuashen/atlas-snp_old/README.txt

 AATTAGATTTTCTTTTTTTTTCTGATTTTAAAAACAAAAAAAAAACAAAAATTTATAAAT

--l 	length of pieces  optional, default value 100000 The program breaks the reference sequence into smaller pieces to avoid performance issues with cross_match alignment.
+-l 	length of pieces  optional, default value 100000 The program breaks the reference sequence into smaller pieces to avoid performance issues when running cross_match for sequence alignment.

--f 	frequency cutoff of 11-mers, optional, default 1024 The most important performance boost of BLAT comes from -ooc option, which enables the program to ignore over-represented kmers in the genome in the alignment seeding stage.
+-f 	frequency cutoff of 11-mers, optional, default 1024 The most important performance boost of BLAT comes from -ooc option, which tells the program to ignore over-represented kmers in the genome in the alignment seeding stage.
 1024 is optimized for mammalian genomes.
 100~200 is best for smaller or less complex genomes.

 -b 	UNIX path to the BLAT program, optional